 To use the Dictionary mode for the TypeAhead action, you must provide a dictionary file.
-This file contains a list of the words that you want to use as suggestions.
-It optionally also contains a score for the words, to determine the order in which they return in a results list.
+This file contains a list of the words and phrases that you want to use as suggestions.
+It optionally also contains a score for each value, to determine the order in which they return in a results list.

-The dictionary file must have one word on each line, in the format:
+The dictionary file must have one phrase on each line, in the format:

-word, score
+phrase, score

-where word is the word that you want to use as a suggestion, and score is the score for that word.
+where phrase is the word or phrase that you want to use as a suggestion, and score is the score for that word or phrase.
 The score can be a positive or negative integer (terms with a higher score return first in a results list).
 If you do not add a score value, the default score is zero.
-The minimum allowed score value is -2^{30} , and the maximum allowed score is 2^{30} -1
+The minimum allowed score value is -2^{30} , and the maximum allowed score is $2^{30}-1$

 '''

 gold,15

+gold mine,10

 government,25

+government agency,20

 golf,20

 golfer,19

 gopher,12

 gotcha,-10

 gone

 '''